Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Examples

 In \cref{fig:gradient-constraint} we plot the solution of the gradient-constrained problem with the setup \cref{eq:gradient-setup}.
 There is a kink in the solution at $x , y \in \{1/4, 3/4\}$ which coincides directly with the definition of $\varphi$.
 Once again, we are not aware of the exact solution of this problem and, therefore, we measure the convergence against a heavily-refined discretization.
 We initialize the discretization by meshing the domain into $4\times 4$ uniform quadrilateral cells (or $8 \times 8$ in the $p$-uniform strategy) which aligns with the discontinuity of $\varphi$.
 We use the $\alpha$-update rule $\alpha_1 = 2^{-7}$, $\alpha_{k+1} = \min(\sqrt{2} \alpha_k, 2^{2})$ and terminate once $\alpha_k = \alpha_{k-1} = 2^{2}$.
 The hpG solver features $hp$-robustness with all hpG solves requiring between 74 and 78 Newton iterations irrespective of $p$ and $h$.
 The convergence plot is also provided in \cref{fig:gradient-constraint}.
 Surprisingly, in the strategies that also refine the mesh, we observe regions with $O(h^p)$ convergence rates in contrast to the obstacle problems considered previously.
 We hypothesize that this superconvergence arises from the alignment of the mesh with the discontinuity in $\varphi$.
 In this example, this alignment coincides with the transition between the active and inactive regions of the solution which is where the loss of regularity occurs.
 Hence, the solution restricted to each cell $K$ is more regular than $H^{5/2}(K)$ and, therefore, benefits from the high-order discretization.
 Once again, we observe significant speedups when utilizing discretizations $p \geq 2$.
 We observe that the induced linear systems are around 100 times faster to solve for the strategies where $p > 1$ in order to reach an error of $10^{-2}$.

-In \cref{tab:gradient-constraint} we report the effectiveness of the preconditioning strategy of \cref{sec:preconditioning,sec:preconditioning:gradient}.
+In \cref{tab:gradient-constraint} we report the effectiveness of the Schur decomposition \cref{fig:solver2} for solving the Newton systems.
 The average GMRES iterations per linear solve are $p$-robust and grow with up to a linear rate with $1/h$.
 The growth is exacerbated by the choice of an adaptive stabilization parameter where $\beta = 10^{-p+\log_2 h} \to 0$ as $p \to \infty$ and $h \to 0$.
 If $\beta$ is fixed to be constant, then the growth is at most polylogarithmic but causes the error to plateau.
 For all reported choices of $h$ and $p$, we observe that the average wall-clock timing per linear solve of the preconditioned GMRES strategy is faster than a direct sparse LU factorization.